Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 // Following code omitted
 ```

-Alright lets outline our test scenarios:
+Let's outline our test scenarios:

-1. Query for a vote that does exist, expect a value.
+1. Query for a vote that does exist, and expect a value.
 2. Query for a vote that does not exist, expect none.

 We also need to make sure we instantiate our contract, create a poll and create a vote.

-Lets bring over some code we've used before to do this:
+Let's bring over some code we've used before to do this:

 ```rust
 // Previous code omitted